prominence-eosc/docs-eosc/source/command-line-interface.rst

 Using Singularity
 ^^^^^^^^^^^^^^^^^

 An alternative is to use Singularity, if available, and create an alias for the command ``prominence``.
+This enables the PROMINENCE CLI to be used without having to worry about virtual environments or depending on any software on the host.
 Firstly pull the Docker image:

 .. code-block:: console